 Many construction accidents are caused by workers who don’t work for the same company as the injured worker.
-There can be carpenters, electricians, plumbers, steel workers, equipment operators and laborers, all working on a large construction project.
-If a worker employed by one company is injured by the negligence somebody working for another company, liability beyond workers’ compensation can exist.
+There can be carpenters, electricians, plumbers, steelworkers, equipment operators, and laborers, all working on a large construction project.
+If a worker employed by one company is injured by the negligence of someone working for another company, liability beyond workers’ compensation can exist.
 That’s called third party liability.
-When that happens, the injured worker can pursue both a workers’ compensation case and another independent case against the company that caused the injury through a construction accident lawyer.
+When that happens, the injured worker can pursue both a workers’ compensation case and another independent case against the company that caused the injury through a personal injury lawyer.

 Although the law permits a person to bring workers’ compensation and third party cases at the same time, it doesn’t permit a person to have two recoveries for one injury.
 That’s the law and that’s fair, but the beauty of third party cases is that they permit different elements of damages than workers’ compensation cases.
 For that reason, settlements and verdicts on third party cases are usually significantly higher than those in workers’ compensation cases.

-As a New York construction accident attorney, David B. Lever understands the legal complexity of the case and will fight to recover maximum compensation for the victim’s future medical bills and loss of earnings.
+As a White Plains construction accident attorney, David B. Lever understands the legal complexity of the case and will fight to recover maximum compensation for the victim’s future medical bills and loss of earnings.
 Contact us to schedule a consultation today.

 At Lever & Ecker, PLLC, we stand up for the rights of New York’s construction workers.
 We understand that employers and landowners are obligated to protect their workers, but that some companies cut corners and ignore safety regulations in order to save money or complete jobs faster.
 We also understand that a serious injury can cost a construction worker dearly – resulting in large medical bills, lost wages, and perhaps the end of a career.